robwoodgate/nuts/xx.md

 - Hash function: SHA-256.
 - Concatenate all hash inputs as raw bytes in the order shown.
-- `keyset_id` MUST be encoded exactly as provided by the mint.
+- `keyset_id` The ASCII hex string from the mint MUST be hex-decoded to raw bytes.
 - `i` is a single unsigned byte (0–10).
 - If `rᵢ = 0` or `rᵢ >= n`, retry once with an extra `0xff` byte appended to the hash input; abort if still out of range.
 - All receiver keys **MUST** be in compressed SEC1 format (33 bytes) before ECDH and blinding.
 The sender **MUST add an '02' prefix** to BIP-340 x only pubkeys (eg Nostr).